danielca/TCP/README.md

         Simple script that reads in the ip dictionary file saved by the server and prints the list of IP's to the screen
         NOTE: MUST BE PLACED IN THE SAME DIRECTORY AS THE IP DICTONARY

+    plot_maker.m, matlabRunner.sh, & FFTFilter.m:
+        These two files are responsible for the sumamry plots.
+These are started by matlabRunner.sh and is called by a cron job.
+Currently the entire directory tree is scanned for new plots, however this will be changed to be a little bit smarter.

 Both branches contain Daemon.py This file is what allows the scripts to be run in the background.

-To start and stop the tcp server and the ingestion scripts in the command line type ./file_name.py start or ./file_name.py stop
+To start and stop the tcp server and the ingestion python scripts in the command line type ./file_name.py start or ./file_name.py stop

 More documentation is soon to come.